 Each year the Hugo Wall School of Public Affairs awards eight to ten graduate assistantships to outstanding students pursuing a Master of Public Administration degree at Wichita State University.
-Graduate assistants work directly with faculty and staff on research and community service projects through the Center for Urban Studies, Kansas Public Finance Center and Environmental Finance Center.
+Graduate assistants work directly with faculty and staff on research and community service projects through the Kansas Public Finance Center and Environmental Finance Center.

 Graduate assistantships are awarded primarily on the basis of a student's academic record, demonstrated leadership abilities and potential for success in the field of public and nonprofit management.
 To be eligible for a graduate assistantship, a student must be admitted to the Master of Public Administration in full standing meeting minimum 3.0 GPA requirements.

 Assistants are expected to work 20 hours per week and pursue their graduate degree on a full-time basis.
 Currently, assistants earn a stipend of $10,500 for a nine-month appointment.
 Graduate assistants are also eligible to apply for fellowships which are awarded competitively.